How eye contact can help or hurt communication

 • They believe making eye contact puts them in a vulnerable position to be scrutinized.

-It’s possible to manage social anxiety with prescription medication and/or therapy.
-As a more informal strategy, it is also entirely possible to have a conversation while making minimal eye contact.
-If someone you know lives with social anxiety and finds it difficult to keep eye contact, they will probably appreciate it if you don’t pressure them to do so.
+Social anxiety may be addressed with professional support, which can include therapy or other treatment options discussed with a doctor.
+As a more informal strategy, it is also possible to have a conversation while making minimal eye contact.
+If someone you know lives with social anxiety and finds it difficult to keep eye contact, they may appreciate it if you don’t pressure them to do so.
 Instead, be patient and allow them to communicate in the way that makes them most comfortable.
 Just because they’re not looking into your eyes does not mean they’re not listening to you.

 Eye contact practice